Golaghat district: Dimasa Kingdom

-Under Ahoms

-The Ahoms became the rulers of the Doyang-Dhansiri valley in the 16th century.
-The Kacharis were pushed back towards west of the Karbi hills.
-The Ahom King Suhungmung (1497–1539), appointed a ruler entitled Marangi-Khowa Gohain, an administrative post with the Rank of a Governor/Minister of the Ahom administration.
-Under Marangi-khowa Gohain, large number of people from different parts of Ahom kingdom were settled in erstwhile Kachari Kingdom.
-An interesting aspect of such settlement was that a large number of people from different castes/communities were mixed up together so that there was remote chance of rebellion in such newly acquired territory.
-Most of the Morongi-Khowa Gohains were appointed from the Burhagohain families although there were few exceptions.
+Ahom period

+The Ahoms became the rulers of the Dhansiri valley in the 16th century.
+The Kacharis were pushed south of the Dimapur region.
+The Ahom occupation of Dimapur was nevertheless temporary and did not amount to permanent annexation or settlement of the city or the upper Dhansiri valley.
+Gait describes the Kachari capital as having been “twice occupied”, but states that the Ahoms “never attempted to occupy” the Dhansiri valley, which subsequently reverted largely to forest.
+Permanent Ahom administration was concentrated farther north, in the lower Dhansiri or Marangi frontier, where an official known as the Marangikhowa Gohain was appointed.
+The region remained a contested frontier: following a Kachari incursion into the Ahom territories, Pratap Singha led an expedition through the Kopili and Dhansiri valleys in 1606, but the Kacharis subsequently attacked the Ahom force at Raha and drove out the survivors, prompting the Ahom king to seek conciliation.
+Pratap Singha later settled four hundred Ahom families around Marangi and proposed an embankment along the Kachari boundary, but abandoned the plan after his nobles argued that fixing the frontier might restrict future expansion.

+Colonial and Post-independence

 Later, when the British took control of Assam, the Doyang-Dhansiri valley was incorporated under the newly formed Golaghat subdivision of the Sibsagar district in 1846.
 Golaghat district played an active part in the freedom struggle of India.
 Kushal Konwar, Kamala Miri, Dwariki Das, Biju Vaishnav, Sankar Chandra Barua, Shri Tara Prasad Barooah, Rajendra Nath Barua, Gaurilal Jain, Ganga Ram Bormedhi and Dwarikanath Goswami are eminent freedom fighters of the region.

 Golaghat was raised to the position of a district of Assam on 15 August 1987, when it was split from Sibsagar district.